Graduate Writing Fellow Bios

 Graduate Writing Fellows (GWFs)

-The Writing Across the Curriculum (WAC) Graduate Writing Fellows offer one-on-one writing consultations with graduate students and postdoctoral scholars, host writing retreats, create and lead workshops, and run the Graduate Certificate in Writing Theory and Practice.
+The Writing Across the Curriculum (WAC) Graduate Writing Fellows offer one-on-one writing consultations with graduate students and postdoctoral scholars, host writing retreats, create and lead workshops, and run the Graduate Certificate in Writing Theory and Practice and the Writing Partner Program.
 Our fellows come from degree programs across campus.
 All fellows receive training in WAC theory and practice through monthly professional development meetings with WAC faculty.

 Read the biographies of our current GWFs below.